 According to benchmarks, we have more women in our team than the average UK FinTech, but we still have work to do.
 By 2020, 45% of our team will be women, bringing us in line with the UK average overall.

 By 2020, 18% of our tech roles will be filled by women, bringing us in line with the UK average.
-Since September 2018, we've increased the women in engineering representation from 5% to 11%.
+We currently have 21% of women in our Tech teams and since September 2018, we've increased the women in engineering representation from 5% to 11%.